Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 🍿 Our tip

 Here comes another movie recommendation!
-This time it’s a fiction movie, filmed in the Vall de Núria.
+This time it’s a fiction movie, filmed in Vall de Núria.
 We’re talking about the Spanish movie Contratiempo (The Invisible Guest).
 If you haven’t watched it, add it to your bucket list!

 We spent the whole evening observing and following groundhogs.
 There were MANY of them in the meadow next to the hostel.